sujoe77/backend/service_prime/README.md

 ## 1.2 Dependencies
 Dependencies we used are as below:
 * Jersey, for REST service
-* Jetty for embedded http server
+* Jetty for REST embedded http server
 * grpc-alts, protoc for gRPC
+* akka-actor-typed, akka-discovery, akka-stream, akka-pki etc for Reactive Stream and gRPC
 * failSafe for reliability patterns [5]
-* testng, jmockit, joor, jersey-test-framework for testing
+* junit, testng, jmockit, joor, jersey-test-framework, akka-stream-testkit, scalatest etc for testing

-we also consider using Spring-boot or Play, but Jersey with embedded Jetty seems more light-weight.
+we use Jersey with embedded Jetty for REST, and Akka Stream and Akka gRPC for gRPC service.

 ## 1.3 Prime number algorithm

-There is a classic algorithm for the prime number problem, "Sieve of Eratosthenes" [1], The time complexity of this algorithm is O(n log log n).
+There is a classic algorithm for the prime number problem, "Sieve of Eratosthenes" [1], The time complexity of this algorithm is O(n log log n). the implementation is in com.zs.prime.math.Eratosthenes, which return an int[], but does NOT support streaming.

-So we won't re-invent the wheels here, just use it.
+For streaming version, we use com.zs.prime.math.PrimeIterator, which is iterator can continue generate prime numbers until N.

 ## 1.4 Testing

 Test classes as below, ProxyServiceTest is integration test, others are unit tests.
 ```
+in REST service
 com.zs.prime.rest.ProxyServiceTest    ->  Test for proxy service in REST
 com.zs.prime.cache.LocalCacheTest  ->  test for local cache
 com.zs.prime.grpc.PrimeClientTest   ->  gRPC client test
 com.zs.prime.grpc.PrimeServerTest   ->  gRPC server test
 com.zs.prime.EratosthenesTest   ->  prime algorithm test

+in gRPC service
+com.zs.prime.PrimeServiceTest   ->  integration test for gRPC service
+PrimeIteratorTest   ->  unit tests for PrimeGenerator
 ```